Pain in the neck causes Andy Roddick to sit game out

 "I woke up this morning with something in my neck and shoulder and any kind of activity is causing it to flare up.
 It's kind of a helpless feeling."

-Even great athletes like Andy Roddick have neck pain flare up's every once in a while.
-So lets give Andy a little advice about how to deal with his neck pain:
+Even great athletes like Andy Roddick have neck pain flare up's every once in a while (even with the best trainers, chiropractors, and massage therapists at their fingertips !).
+So lets give Andy a little advice about how to deal with his neck pain.

 It appears Mr.Roddick has a gentle muscle sprain/strain- pain in the neck plus decrease in range of motion in all motions.
 Sleeping in an incorrect position puts great stress on your neck muscles, upper shoulders, and face.
 The neck needs to be in a proper position when sleeping- on your back or on your side.
 Sleeping on one's stomach is not the best idea- this can crank your neck into a very uncomfortable position causing neck pain and muscle spasm.